 The principal imports are French and English cottons; and the exports, wool, the goat's hair, of which shawls are made, hare skins,

 and a considerable quantity of opium; of this last article, three thousand ochs (a measure of weight) were exported this year.
-G. Keppel
+Keppel

 The earliest tile workshops at Kutahya are recorded in the late XIVth century and they grew of importance by using the techniques developed at Iznik.
 Tile making declined during the XVIIIth century and European travellers did not mention it in their books.
-It was revived in the late XIXth century, thanks to abundant deposits of clay in the area.
+It was revived in the late XIXth century, thanks to large deposits of clay in the area.

 There is little to be said of Kootaya.
 Through its streets run several rivulets, which carry away the remains of animals, often a nuisance in Turkish towns: the streets are wide, and the houses better built than usual. (..)
 The cooking is excellent, and nothing objectionable

 is met with in it; no garlic of Italy, sour greens of Germany, or unknown compounds of France.
-C. Fellows.
+Fellows.

 Fellows was one of the many early XIXth century travellers who were interested only in Classical Greek monuments and statues, so he rarely noticed mosques.
-Ulu Camii was built at the beginning of the XVth century, but it was largely modified afterwards.
+Ulu Cami was built at the beginning of the XVth century, but it was largely modified afterwards.
 The wooden portal most likely dates to the XIXth century and the tiles of the fountain for ablutions are modern.

 Whirling Dervish shows have become a typical component of Turkey package tours and statues of whirling dervishes can be found in many Turkish towns (that at Kutahya actually rotates).
 They were members of an order founded at Konya by followers of Mevlana Jalal-ad-Din Muhamma in the XIIIth century.